Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 8. Brain fog

 “Brain fog” refers to the feeling of being unable to think clearly.
-People have described it as:
+People describe it as:

 - being forgetful